Should You Get Fire Insurance?

 Few people realize the importance of getting their homes insured for fire incidents until actual damage occurs.

-Just currently, wildfires that ravaged the western part of the country has cost thousands if not millions of dollars in damage while displacing thousands of residents from their homes.
+Just recently, wildfires that ravaged the western part of the country have cost thousands, if not millions, of dollars in damage while displacing thousands of residents from their homes.

 Fueled by the global rise in temperature, wildfire occurrences are expected to get worse, perhaps even affecting whole economies and permanently displacing people from places they’ve considered homes all their lives.